 Start by having a conversation.
 Especially if this is a new relationship; it’s a good idea to get a sense of what the person is feeling.
 It may be that he or she simply isn’t aware that they snore or, if they are aware, they may not understand to what extent it’s affecting their sleep.
 Some snorers are fully aware that they snore, but find it an embarrassing subject to talk about.

 It’s also a good idea to look at the position your partner sleeps in.
 Sleeping on your side or stomach is a good way to prevent snoring, so ask your partner to ‘train’ themselves to not sleep on their back.
 There are various different ways of doing this, from sewing a tennis ball into the back of their pyjamas, to propping up pillows behind them to stop them from rolling over.

 Snoring can also be caused by diet.
 Drinking alcohol before bed, for example, may lead to snoring.
-Spicy food has also been found to be a contributing factor, so is being overweight.
-It’s also worth bearing in mind that smoking affects tissue in the nose which can make it harder to breathe.
-So if your partner is a smoker, this may be a reason why they snore.
+Spicy food has also been found to be a contributing factor, as is being overweight.
+It’s also worth bearing in mind that smoking affects tissue in the nose, which can make it harder to breathe.
+So, if your partner is a smoker, this may be a reason why they snore.

 Find out whether your partner has ever tried any remedies for their snoring in the past.
 If not, there are several options you can try.
 Clearing your nasal passage helps you breathe better at night.
 Discover more products that can really help you stop snoring here.